nikito7/edpbox-dev/tasmota/esp8266/4mb/README.md

 - upgrade minimal
 - upgrade normal

-If all fails, flash with USB.
+If all fails, flash normal with USB.